 About Jed and Jenny Koball’s ministry

-Jed Koball assists the Peruvian Joining Hands Network, Red Uniendo Manos Peru.
-Joining Hands is an initiative of the Presbyterian Hunger Program that addresses the root causes of hunger through networks of churches and non-governmental organizations in countries with high poverty rates.
+Jed Koball assists the Peru Joining Hands Network (Red Uniendo Manos Peru).
+Joining Hands is an initiative of the Presbyterian Hunger Program that addresses root causes of hunger in partnership with networks of churches and non-governmental organizations in countries with high poverty rates.
 These networks lead the struggle against hunger and poverty at the local level and are joined by Presbyterian Church (U.S.A.) presbyteries and congregational partners that address the same concerns on the global level.
 Red Uniendo Manos Peru is a network of eight Peruvian NGOs and churches located throughout Peru.
-Each one of these eight come together to identify the root causes of poverty and injustices that they address in their local context by shaping and participating in strategic advocacy campaigns at the national and local levels.
+These eight come together to identify the root causes of poverty and injustices and to address them in their local contexts by shaping and participating in strategic advocacy campaigns at the national and local levels.
 Red Uniendo Manos Peru tackles issues such as environmental contamination from the mining industry, the growing water crisis due to global warming, and trade policies that disadvantage many Peruvians.
 Jed helps facilitate partnerships between Red Uniendo Manos Peru and PC(USA) churches and entities in the U.S. to enhance participation in global advocacy campaigns.
-He resources the national and local work of the PC(USA)’s partners in Peru as needed.
+He resources the national and local work of the network in Peru as needed.

 Jenny Koball is the Peru site coordinator for the Presbyterian Young Adult Volunteer (YAV) program, which sends people ages 19 to 30 to serve in communities of need in the United States and abroad.
 In addition to service, the YAV experience emphasizes living in intentional Christian community, spiritual formation and vocational discernment.
 Each YAV in Peru is placed with and accompanies one of the eight NGOs or churches that form the Red Uniendo Manos Peru.

 From its desert coast to the Andes Mountains and the Amazon Jungle, Peru is one of the most ecologically diverse places in the world, rich with natural resources.
-Once home to several Andean civilizations, including the Inca Empire, which was conquered in 1533 by Spain.
-Due to its vast territory and gold and silver production, Peru was by far the most important colony held by Spain.
+Once home to several Andean civilizations, including the Inca Empire, it was conquered in 1533 by Spain.
+Due to its vast territory and gold and silver production, Peru was by far Spain´s most important colony.
 Peru declared its independence in 1821, and with the help of General San Martín of Argentina and Simón Bolívar of Venezuela, the Spanish were defeated in 1824.
 Most Peruvians have not benefited from the nation’s abundant natural resources.
-The majority of the wealth is controlled by a small group of people of Spanish descent and by an increasing number of foreign investors interested in the same natural resources.
+The majority of the wealth is controlled by a small group of people primarily of Spanish descent and by an increasing number of foreign investors interested in the same natural resources.
 Subsequently, millions of people in the indigenous population live in poverty.
 Of related significance, Peru is also considered to be one of the three countries in the world most vulnerable to climate change.

 Presbyterian missionaries from the United States and Scotland were first sent to Peru in the early 1900s.
 The PC(USA) works in partnership with the Iglesia Evangélica Peruana (the Peruvian Evangelical Church) and Red Uniendo Manos Peru.